How to Replace Your Pool Liner (And When To Do It)

 Measure the Length and Width in Two Spots

 The process begins with measuring the length and width of the pool in at least two places.
-When you measure, pick two parallel locations on the short and long sides, so you have accuracy.
+When you measure, pick two parallel locations on the short and long sides.
+Doing so ensures you get an accurate measurement.
 Do this for rectangular, square, and oval-shaped pools.
 If you have an odd shape, these steps do not apply.

 When you measure the pool length and width, get in the pool and measure from liner to liner.
 Do not measure from the concrete or the coping outside the pool.
 The ends of the tape measure should touch the walls of the pool.